brandonhill/OpenTX-custom-sounds/README.md

 # OpenTX custom sounds

-For macOS/OS X. Uses `say` command for speech synthesis of your own custom sounds for use by OpenTX 2.2.x.
+For macOS/OS X. Uses `say` command for speech synthesis and `sox` for conversion of your own custom sounds for use by OpenTX 2.2.x.

 Currently English only.
 Currently expects to be run from a sibling directory to your `SD structure` directory.
 Will eventually add ability to provide a destination directory.